sspfinc/arweave-wallet-kit-ng/README.md

 ## Change Log

+- `2023-08-17` - Created github workflow to publish package to npm.
 - `2023-08-17` - Modified directory structure for new components.
 - `2023-08-17` - Add Empty Templates for each of the components ( Connect-Button | Connection-Modal | Profile-Modal ).
 - `2023-08-17` - Created Connect Button Component with separate Module Load.